NedimJugo/GPA/README.md

 ## How to Use

 - **Adding Grades**: Click the "Add Grade" button to add additional grade input fields.
+Shortcut Ctrl+C also does the same as "Add Grade" button
 - **Removing Grades**: Click the "Remove Grade" button to remove the last grade input field.
 - **Calculating Average**: Click the "Calculate Average" button to calculate the average grade based on the input values.
 - **Resetting**: Click the "Reset" button to clear all input fields and reset the calculation.